I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 It’s curious, right?

-The best email marketing tools can do tracking task for you.
+The best email marketing platforms can do the tracking task for you.
 But not all of them can do it the right way.

 The best three things about Campaign Monitor are tracking, testing and optimizing.
 It features interactive easy to review analytics that will help you better understand your customers and plan your strategy according to the test results.